Brexit election nears as UK opposition backs early poll

 Johnson’s Conservatives are ahead of Labour by an average of about 10 percentage points in polls this month, though pollsters underestimated the support for Brexit in 2016 and admit that the models they use are wilting beside the Brexit furnace.

-When Johnson’s predecessor, Theresa May, bet on a snap election in 2017, she lost her slender majority - a failure that ultimately prevented her from ratifying her Brexit deal and so sank her political career.
+When Johnson’s predecessor, Theresa May, bet on a snap election in 2017, she lost her slender majority - a failure that ultimately prevented her from ratifying her Brexit deal and sank her political career.

-Additional reporting by Paul Sandle, Elizabeth Piper and Helena Williams; Writing by Guy Faulconbridge; Editing by Michael Holden and Giles Elgood
+Additional reporting by Paul Sandle, Elizabeth Piper and Helena Williams; Writing by Guy Faulconbridge; Editing by Janet Lawrence